ortus-docs/redis-cache/essentials/installation.md

 If you do not see the menu, please do a complete restart of your Lucee Server.
 {% endhint %}

-You will also have to determine the type of server you are installing the extension too.
+You will also have to determine the type of server you are installing the extension to.
 Development or non-public facing servers are FREE of charge and by default receive up to 4 activations.

-Production servers get only 1 activation, so make sure you choose the right server type.
-Once you get all your information in the form then click on the `activate` button to finalize the installation.
+Production servers get only 1 activation, so make sure you choose the correct server type.
+Once you get all your information in the form, click on the `activate` button to finalize the installation.
 Choose the trial option if you don't have a license and just want to try out the extension.
 When the trial expires, the cache provider will stop working! **The trial is not for production use**.

 ![](<../.gitbook/assets/image (4) (1).png>)

 {% hint style="warning" %}
 &#x20;Development and staging servers are FREE of charge and each license includes up to 4 activations.
 Production licenses are on a per Lucee instance and are allowed 1 activation.
-If you have any activation issues please contact us at [support@ortussolutions.com](mailto:support@ortussolutions.com).
+If you have any activation issues, please contact us at [support@ortussolutions.com](mailto:support@ortussolutions.com).
 Also, make sure you have a valid internet connection in order to activate your product.\

 {% endhint %}